 S&G were probably my first love, and they will always hold a special place.
 Their songs are firmly locked in a time and place.
 Timeless music.
 I can gather all the news I need on the weather report.

 SOAK.
 Soak it in.
 This song hit me in the teeth.
 I truly do not understand why she is not a superstar already.
 Tremendous song.

-The Decemberists.
-You know exactly what you’ll get.
-Relentless and will wait for absolutely no one.
+The Decemberists, so you know exactly what you’ll get.
+Relentless and they will wait for absolutely no one.
 No time to breathe, go go go go go!

 I am aware there are only a few women on this list.
-But Sharon van Ettens’ Glastonbury performance, was one of the best performances I saw last year.
+But Sharon van Ettens’ Glastonbury performance, was maybe the best performance I saw last year.
 Raw, intense, broody.

 Echo and the Bunnymen.
 In an alternate universe, people talk about Echo and the Bunnymen the way we talk about the Beatles.
 I am sure of it.

 Is this how the end begins?
 Well, who knows.

 This song stopped me in my tracks.
 Where on earth did this guy come from?
 Who is this?
 Are you kidding me!
 Fantastic song.
 Eres especial para mí.
 Si.
 Muy, muy bien.

 Oh, you like synths and heavy basses?
 Well, are you on the Drab Majesty hype-train yet?
 No?
 Well get on board, the train is departing choo choo!

 The lyrics may be a tad bit too much.
 But nonetheless: yes, this will work.
 This will work indeed!
 One Horse Town.